 The Jane Frazee Distinguished Scholar-Artist Series

-The 2018 distinguished scholar-artist is Dr. Maud Hickey, Associate Professor of Music Education in the Bienen School of Music at Northwestern University in Evanston, IL.
+The 2019 distinguished scholar-artist is Dr. Constance McKoy, professor and director of undergraduate studies in the UNCG School of Music at the University of North Carolina in Greensboro, NC.

 Date & Time:

 The 2019 distinguished scholar-artist is Dr. Dr. Constance McKoy, professor and director of undergraduate studies in the UNCG School of Music at the University of North Carolina in Greensboro, North Carolina.

 Culturally Responsive Teaching in the Music Classroom

 Becoming a cross-culturally competent music teacher goes directly to the heart of what it means to be an educator who recognizes and values pertinent the diverse cultural knowledge bases and experiences that students bring to bear in the music learning process.
 Identifying those factors in our own work helps us to cultivate the critical knowledge, skills, and dispositions required for cross-cultural competence in music teaching so we can provide effective, meaningful, and culturally viable music instruction for all students.
 This seminar focus on four facets of culturally responsive teaching in the music classroom: (1) Knowing yourself, (2) knowing your students, (3) creating a supportive learning environment, and (4) making program and curricular choices that are responsive to culture.
 It is the intent of this seminar to help music educators use these facets as a tool to teach more effectively.